Kids love to make pipe cleaner crafts like this easy bunny craft with pipe cleaners and wooden beads.

 My daughter and I made the pipe cleaner bunnies below with unfinished wooden beads.
 In other words–we didn’t want to color, dye, or paint the wooden beads before turning them into bead bunnies.
 Making bead bunnies doesn’t get any easier than this!

-Pipe Cleaner Bunny Crafts with Colored Wooden Beads
+Pipe Cleaner Bunny Craft with Colored Wooden Beads

 Using different kinds of colored wooden beads produces stunning effects!
 We made pipe cleaner bunnies with dyed wooden beads and painted wooden beads.
-Check out the photo examples below!
+Check out each of the photo examples below!

 Pipe Cleaner Bunny Crafts with Dyed Wooden Beads